Login with Netlify Identity

 ###

-As part of the differentiation the Global Fund took a decision in prior funding cycles to move Focused countries to the annual reporting schedule.
+As part of the differentiation approach, the Global Fund took a decision in prior funding cycles to move Focused countries to the annual reporting schedule.
 This is still the case in GC7.

 The Global Fund also uses two cross-cutting classifications to further differentiate portfolios: